Obstructive Lung Diseases Overview Practice Questions

 38. How can a flattened diaphragm be discovered?

-Fixation of ribs in an respiratory position, increased anterior-posterior diameter of thorax; commonly seen in patients with Emphysema.
+Fixation of ribs in a respiratory position; increased anterior-posterior diameter of thorax; commonly seen in patients with emphysema.

-Dyspnea, Hyperventilation with prolonged expiratory phase, Development of barrel chest, Anorexia, Fatigue, Weight loss, and clubbed of the fingers.
+Dyspnea, hyperventilation with a prolonged expiratory phase, development of barrel chest, anorexia, fatigue, weight loss, and digital clubbing.

-44. What is typically the patient history with Chronic Bronchitis?
+44. What typically describes a patient’s history with chronic bronchitis?

 History of cigarette smoking or living in urban or industrial areas.

-45. What is the process of Chronic Bronchitis?
+45. What is the progression of chronic bronchitis?

-Mucosa inflamed and swollen, Hypertrophy and hyperplasia of mucous glands, Fibrosis and thickening of bronchial wall, Low oxygen levels, Severe dyspnea and fatigue, and then Pulmonary hypertension and cor pulmonale.
+Mucosa inflamed and swollen, hypertrophy and hyperplasia of mucous glands, fibrosis/thickening of the bronchial walls, low oxygen levels, severe dyspnea and fatigue, pulmonary hypertension, cor pulmonale.

-Constant productive cough, Tachypnea, Shortness of breath, Frequent thick and purulent secretions, Cough and rhonchi more severe in the morning, Hypoxia, Cyanosis, Hypercapnia, Polycythemia, Weight loss, and Signs of cor pulmonale.
+Constant productive cough, tachypnea, shortness of breath, frequent thick and purulent secretions, cough and rhonchi more severe in the morning, hypoxia, cyanosis, hypercapnia, polycythemia, weight loss, and cor pulmonale.

-Bronchial obstruction that occurs in persons with hypersensitive or hyperresponsive airways.
+Bronchial obstruction that occurs in people with hypersensitive or hyperresponsive airways.

-It may occur in childhood or have an adult onset.
-There is often family history of allergic conditions.
+It may occur in childhood or adulthood, and there is often a family history of allergic conditions.

 49. What is extrinsic asthma?